-To make blueberry pie bars you'll need:
+To make the blueberry crumb bars, you'll need:

 - salted butter